makuke1234/femto/README.md

 	| palette             | object  |
 	| highlighting        | object  |

-Have a look at provided [settings file](./settings.json) to get a better understanding of the different settings.
+Have a look at the provided [settings file](./settings.json) to get a better understanding of the different settings.